In this article, we will help you to explore the concept of credit note under GST.

 How to create a credit note

-For creating credit notes, myBillBook is a one-stop choice.
+For creating credit notes, myBillBook billing software is a one-stop choice.
 The application helps you create professional and consistent credit notes at any time from anywhere.
 Using My BillBook generating credit notes is much easier.
 It minimizes your efforts while reducing the probable chances of making mistakes.

 As compared to other applications, My BillBook is one of the simplest and easy-to-use solutions.
 The features are effective and enhanced to assist business owners to create and manage invoices.
 Plus, it also ensures appreciable time saving as it comes with a unique feature of sharing credit notes over WhatsApp, and also print if needed.

 Details that need to be covered in the credit note

 – Serial Number: Provide a different and unique serial number for each new credit note issued.
 Also ensure the credit note is only in 16 characters and not more.
 The serial number can be a combination of alphabets, numerical and special characters like dash, hyphen etc.

 – Date: The date when the note is issued.

 – Invoice Details: Add the invoice number and invoice details for reference and less confusion and the date of issue.

 – Supplier Details: Name, address and GST number of the supplier.

 – Contact Details: Add the contact details of the supplier and also their Goods and Service Tax Identification Number.

 – Amount: The taxable value of goods or services, rate of tax and the amount of the tax credited or, debited to the recipient.